Red, blue, fawn, black

-The best description of the Doberman Collie temperament is intelligent, active, alert, agile, and loyal.
-This breed enjoys playing and likes to run and go for long walks.
+The best description of the Doberman Collie’s temperament is intelligent, active, alert, agile, and loyal.
+They enjoy playing and like to run and go for long walks.
 They are very curious and protective and will always guard over your home with unwavering focus.
 They are shy toward strangers, so it’s better to socialize them when they are young if you intend to have them around several people or animals.

 The Doberman Collie is perceptive and intelligent.
 They are easy to train, and they are great problem solvers.
-Both parent breeds perform police, military, and rescue work, and work as civil servants as be seeing-eye dogs and mental health companions.
-The Doberman Collie likes a lot of attention, and they can misbehave if they do not get enough, which will usually take the form of chewing furniture, or making a mess out of the house.
+Both parents perform police, military, and rescue work and work as civil servants as seeing-eye dogs and mental health companions.
+The Doberman Collie likes a lot of attention, and they can misbehave if they do not get enough, which will usually take the form of chewing furniture or making a mess out of the house.
 They typically do not break housetraining unless angry.

 Are These Dogs Good for Families? 🏡

-The Doberman Collie are great family dogs that enjoy being around people.
+Doberman Collies are great family dogs that enjoy being around people.
 They are very patient with children and usually form a special attachment to them.
-It’s also preferable to have several family members because this dog does not like to be alone.
+Having several family members is also preferable because this dog does not like to be alone.

 Does This Breed Get Along with Other Pets? 🐶 😽

-The Doberman Collie exhibits a wide range of personalities, so we couldn’t guarantee your pet will like the others, but they usually get along fine.
-It’s better to socialize them early, but they will often come around after a brief introductory period.
+The Doberman Collie exhibits a wide range of personalities, and we can’t guarantee your pet will like the others, but they usually get along fine.
+Socializing them early is better, but they often come around after a brief introductory period.
 One strange personality trait they often exhibit is that they tend to be aggressive with dogs of the same sex.

 Things to Know When Owning a Doberman Collie